“The way to a man’s heart is through his stomach.”

 Apparently.
 But while this might now be a little dated, there is some truth in a part of it, or at least “the way to health is through the stomach”.

 Why?
 Because ever-emerging research is finding that the microbes in our gut heavily influence our health.

 These good bugs; bacteria, viruses, and fungi, are all essential for a healthy gut.
 We’ve known that for a long time.
-They help us digest food and take useful nutrients from it, help our immune system to protect us from allergies and support in fighting those invading bad bugs.
+They help us digest food and take useful nutrients from it, help our immune system to protect us from allergies, and support us in fighting those invading bad bugs.
 Nobody wants a bad bug.
 If you’ve ever had food poisoning, then you’ll know why.

-Collectively, these good ‘bugs’ are called our ‘microbiome’, and there’s a lot of them.
+Collectively, these good ‘bugs’ are called our ‘microbiome’, and there are a lot of them.
 Around 1-2kg in a healthy adult gut, equating to millions upon millions of microscopic little helpers, going about their daily jobs inside us, without us even thinking about them.
 An inner ecosystem working symbiotically with us to keep us healthy, if you like.